 Instead, these are gifts are naturally delightful, and may please the gardener in your life.
 Or you.

-I found everything on Etsy where I am an affiliate (you can view all my favourites here).
+I found everything on Etsy where I am an affiliate (you can view all my favorites here).
 Please note that I have not bought all these items, nor have I tested them.
 I cannot vouch for the sellers or guarantee anything.

 Consider these ideas a starting point.
 You know who you are buying for.
 Dig in and find something you know they will really dig.